Lux-AI-Challenge/Lux-Design-S3/docs/specs.md

 - `params.nebula_tile_vision_reduction` - 0 to 3
 - `params.unit_sensor_range` - 1 to 3
 - `params.unit_move_cost` - 1 to 5

+These parameter ranges (and other parameters) are subject to change in the beta phase of this competition as we gather feedback and data.

 ## Using the Visualizer